 As an evangelical educational institution, Grace University takes the Bible and theology seriously.
 Each year faculty are asked to sign an institutional Doctrinal Statement, and it is important that they subscribe in good conscience with both its contents and its spirit.
-A copy of the full Doctrinal Statement can be found at the end of the Graduate Catalog, and is available both from the President's Office and on the University web site.
+This Doctrinal Statement can be found at the end of the Graduate Catalog, and is readily available both from the President's Office and on the University web site.